Read This First

 Prompt 4: Provide ten examples in which a small group of English language speakers un successfully attempted to change the conventional denotation of a term.

-The section turns on Unsuccessful Attempts to Change Word Meanings.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Unsuccessful Attempts to Change Word Meanings in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Unsuccessful Attempts to Change Word Meanings, The Interplay Between Conventional and Stipulated Denotations: A Dance of Meaning, and 10 Salient Examples of Words with Drastically Changed Meanings.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through Unsuccessful Attempts to Change Word Meanings, The Interplay Between Conventional and Stipulated Denotations: A Dance of Meaning, and 10 Salient Examples of Words with Drastically Changed Meanings.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 A term proposed to describe individuals who have a naturalistic worldview, free of supernatural and mystical elements, intending to replace or supplement “atheists” with a less negative connotation.
 Despite some initial interest, “brights” has not gained widespread acceptance outside a small community.